Get to work and stand in line

 The block eventually got the axe in Fall 2011 when Disney decided to move its kids' shows exclusively to its then-numerous cable networks, and was replaced with a block of E/I programs called Litton's Weekend Adventure, run by Litton Entertainment instead of Disney.
 Most of the Litton shows are of the animal show variety, or have a No Budget feel, though thankfully the infamous "Litton look" of their earlier cheaper efforts is gone; Litton also began to control CBS's Saturday morning block at the start of the 2013-14 season, and in the Fall 2014 season, they took over The CW's block (ironically under the name One Magnificent Morning).
 One Too, meanwhile, lasted until the end of the 2002-03 season, but due to the name change for the Saturday block, the One Too brand was dropped and the block was unbranded (though Disney's website called it Disney's Animation Weekdays).
 The season also saw the English dub of Digimon Frontier air on the block due to the elimination of Fox Kids, as well as on ABC Family; this iteration didn't get good ratings and the series wouldn't have new episodes until 2007's Data Squad.

 Meanwhile, most of the shows featured on the block went into syndicated reruns on the Disney Channel and Toon Disney, until the latter channel having since been replaced with Disney XD.
 Sabrina: The Animated Series was also rerun on DiC/Cookie Jar's CBS Saturday morning blocks from 2007 until early 2011.
-101 Dalmatians: The Series was reran on Disney Channel, but at 4:00 AM (as part of Disney Junior (for whatever reason, as it's not a preschool show at all) for a short time in early 2011).
+101 Dalmatians: The Series was reran on Disney Channel, but at 4:00 AM (as part of Disney Junior (a highly strange decision, as it's not a preschool show at all) for a short time in early 2011).
 Recess was rerun on Disney XD for a short time in October 2011.
-Many of the One Saturday Morning series sadly haven't received full DVD releases...
-But thankfully several shows are on Disney+.
-Still, it's not the same anymore.
+Many of the One Saturday Morning series sadly haven't received full DVD releases yet, but thankfully several the shows are on Disney+.

 Shows that ran on One Saturday Morning and ABC Kids: